What To Wear At The Races

 Can you wear jeans to the races?

-You can wear jeans to the races although this does depend on what stand of the racecourse you are in.
+You can wear jeans to the races, although this does depend on which part of the racecourse you are in.

-Certain racecourses even have dress codes and may not allow jeans – so make sure to check the horse racing dress code before choosing your outfits.
+Certain racecourses even have dress codes and may not permit jeans, so be sure to check the horse racing dress code before selecting your outfits.

-A Newton Abbot races dress code and a Bath racecourse dress code could be completely different to a Chester races ladies day dress code!
+A Newton Abbot races dress code and a Bath racecourse dress code could be entirely different from a Chester races ladies’ day dress code!

 What shoes should I wear to the races?

-Footwear to the races needs a lot of thought, your shoes need to be comfortable to walk around in as you do a lot of walking but also need to look smart.
+Footwear for the races requires a lot of thought; your shoes need to be comfortable for walking, as you will be doing a lot of it, but also need to look smart.

-For women, we would advise footwear such as wedges and for men, we would advise loafers or derbies.
+For women, we recommend footwear such as wedges, and for men, loafers or derbies are suggested.

 Can you wear black to the races?